mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.PlayerSteamIDs = [ "1234","5678" ];		//A list of steam IDs to be used instead of the pre-defined ones Nucleuses uses | IDs will be used in order they are placed, i.e. instance 1 will be first non-empty string in array.
 Game.GoldbergExperimentalRename = false;		//Set to true to have Goldberg Experimental rename instanced steam_api(64).dll to cracksteam_api(64).dll.
 Game.GoldbergWriteSteamIDAndAccount = false;		//Force Goldberg to write account_name.txt and user_steam_id.txt | Requires Game.UseGoldberg;
-Game.GoldbergIgnoreFileCheck = false;			//When using Game.UseGoldberg, ignore checking for account_name.txt and user_steam_id.txt.

 #################### Smart Steam Emulator ###################